Space Curves and Solitons of the KP Hierarchy. I. The $l$-th Generalized KdV Hierarchy: The numerical semigroups for the generalized soliton solutions

-It is known that every numerical semigroup is generated by a finite set $\{x_1,x_2,\ldots, x_n\}\subset \mathbb{N}$, i.e.
+It is known that every numerical semigroup is generated by a finite set $\{x_1,x_2,\ldots, x_n\}\subset \mathbb{N}$, i.e.,

-It is also well known that $S$ is a numerical semigroup if and only if gcd$\{x_1,\ldots,x_n\}=1$.
+It is also well known that $S$ is a numerical semigroup if and only if $\gcd\{x_1,\ldots,x_n\}=1$.
 Every numerical semigroup has a unique finite set which generates $S$.
-We also have the following notions for the numerical semigroup; \begin{itemize} \item[(a)] The (arithmetic) genus of $S$ is $g(S)=|\mathbb{N}_0\setminus S|$. \item[(b)] The Frobenius number $F(S)$ is the finite greatest positive integer in $\mathbb{N}_0\setminus S$. \end{itemize}
+We~also have the following notions for the numerical semigroup. \begin{itemize}\itemsep=0pt \item[$(a)$] The (arithmetic) genus of $S$ is $g(S)=|\mathbb{N}_0\setminus S|$. \item[$(b)$] The Frobenius number $F(S)$ is the finite greatest positive integer in $\mathbb{N}_0\setminus S$. \end{itemize}

-A numerical semigroup can be expressed by a Young diagram, denoted by $\lambda(S)$ as follows: The southeast boundary of the Young diagram gives a path labeled by the numbers from $0\in S$ starting at the northeast conner, so that the elements in $S$ appear on the vertical edges, hence the gaps on the horizontal edges, in the boundary path as shown below.
+A numerical semigroup can be expressed by a Young diagram, denoted by $\lambda(S)$ as follows.
+The southeast boundary of the Young diagram gives a path labeled by the numbers from $0\in S$ starting at the northeast corner, so that the elements in $S$ appear on the vertical edges, hence the gaps on the horizontal edges, in the boundary path as shown below.
+1cm